reach4help/reach4help/web-client/docs/CodingConventions/CODING_CONVENTIONS.md

 Check Figma for styles -- it already has styles in it.
 We need to create a generic component library in src/components/figma

 What should we name this style?
 Is it really an H6?
-What is a good name for t?
+What is a good name for it?

 ![This is a style](H6.png)